Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 Basing on (for now since actual song not out yet):
 - https://www.youtube.com/watch?v=TImbY9x-Eeg

+### Tropes and takeaways
+- Cadences are always dom/chord, pre-dom chord
+- Build interest with making next 4 bars harmonic rhythm double fast every 2 bars, fast resolving cadence.
+- Add brightness to your reolutions with picardy third.
+Don't always do it, do it on moments where it can make a difference.
+- Again, lots of syncopation in the melody/harmony for interest.

 BPM: 115

 Syncopation is when you put it off beat right?
 And what is swing?
 Common syncopation stuff?